An official army family and MWR Site

 • Besides fiction and nonfiction titles, the library offers DVDs and Blu-Ray, including new releases, TV shows, and children’s.
 We also have study guides and practice tests, foreign language material, and video games for the Xbox One, PS4 and Nintendo Switch.

 • Per ID Cardholder, patrons may check out: books and audiobooks for three weeks; up to 10 music CDs for three weeks; up to 10 DVDs or Blu-Ray for one week (films) or two weeks (TV series); and 5 video games per family for one week.
-Magazines may be enjoyed in-house but are not able to be checked out.
 For temporary (less than 30 days) and short-term visitors (1-6 months), some restrictions will apply.

 • You may renew materials that are not requested by another customer by phone or online.
 To renew online, you must first set up your PIN at the library's website.
 Click on “Forgot or need a PIN?".